-officers Lead are assigned to each partnership.
-They are responsible for day to day liaison and for providing the Chief Executive's Management Team with details significant any changes to the of circumstances membership of the 1 Senior partnership.
+officers assigned Lead are to each partnership.
+They are responsible for day to day liaison and for providing the Chief Executive's Management Team with details significant any changes to the of circumstances / membership of the Senior partnership.
 Officers and/or Members sit on the board of the Council's significant partnerships and take an active part in discussions and decision making.